 Babymonster and Gen Z are going to make waves soon.
 Not for everyone but certainly for Gen Z across the World.

-For many of us it would not be prominent as we are on online channels that tend to be generation specific for our news, music and topics of interest.
+For many of us it would not be prominent as we are not fully online.
+It is the generation that are born after the internet had firmed up and all their engagements from news, music and topics of interest are done online.

-The number of dance covers of the yet to debut K-Pop group emerging across many countries tells more than a tale.
+The number of dance covers of this yet to debut K-Pop group emerging across many countries tells more than a tale.

 Its a tale more about Gen Z that is captivating.